robertostl/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem
 The travelling salesman problem asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"

+TSP can be modelled as an undirected weighted graph, such that cities are the graph's vertices, paths are the graph's edges, and a path's distance is the edge's weight.
+It is a minimization problem starting and finishing at a specified vertex after having visited each other vertex exactly once.
+Often, the model is a complete graph (i.e., each pair of vertices is connected by an edge).
+If no path exists between two cities, adding a sufficiently long edge will complete the graph without affecting the optimal tour.
+In the symmetric TSP, the distance between two cities is the same in each opposite direction, forming an undirected graph.
+This symmetry halves the number of possible solutions.
+In the asymmetric TSP, paths may not exist in both directions or the distances might be different, forming a directed graph.
+Traffic collisions, one-way streets, and airfares for cities with different departure and arrival fees are examples of how this symmetry could break down.
+The TSP can be formulated as an integer linear program.[